CC-sci/parties-in-opinion-space/README.md

   -o OUTPUT, --output OUTPUT
-                        the name of the output file to be overwritten/created (default: output.dat) -H, --nohistogram     supress histograms of the parties' positions (default: False) -S, --scatter         show scatterplot of parties's past and final positions (default: False) -D, --distribution    display plots of the voter distribution (default: False) -t, --tab             output tab seperated files for each party (default: False) -M, --matpol          run MATLAB routine to calculate polarisation (default: False)
+                        the name of the output file to be overwritten/created (default: output.dat) -H, --nohistogram     supress histograms of the parties' positions (default: False) -S, --scatter         show scatterplot of parties' past and final positions (default: False) -D, --distribution    display plots of the voter distribution (default: False) -t, --tab             output tab seperated files for each party (default: False) -M, --matpol          run MATLAB routine to calculate polarisation (default: False)